No need for patronising lectures, Xi tells UNHRC chief as she heads to Xinjiang to probe rights violations against Uygurs | Politics

 ''We’re deeply concerned about the upcoming visit,'' Price had said.

-''We do not expect that (China) will grant the necessary access required to conduct a complete, unmanipulated assessment of the human rights environment in Xinjiang,'' Price said. ''The high commissioner, we believe, must act, and be allowed to act, independently.
+''We have no expectation that the (China) will grant the necessary access required to conduct a complete, unmanipulated assessment of the human rights environment in Xinjiang,'' Price said. ''The high commissioner, we believe, must act, and be allowed to act, independently.
 And the high commissioner must report objectively and factually on the human rights situation.''
-The UN earlier said that it has identified patterns of arbitrary detention, coerced labor, and broader infringements on civil liberties in Xinjiang.
+The UN earlier said that it has identified patterns of arbitrary detention, coerced labour and broader infringements on civil liberties in Xinjiang.

 Earlier this month, a coalition of more than 220 rights groups appealed to Bachelet’s office to postpone her visit, citing the risk of ''walking into a propaganda minefield laid out by the Chinese Communist Party''.